1657: the unlucky Polish war of Prince Rákóczi György II

 A Crimean Tatar

-„We saw our men coming out in the morning.
-Only seven of them perished.
-The rest of them returned with a huge bounty, bringing 78 crestfallen Ghiaours, their legs tied.
-They took them before the Nureddin Sultan.
-Some of them were drunk, some just lay unconscious.
-Many of them were questioned by interpreters (tilmaş).
-When they got the information out of them, namely that there were 200,000 Ghiaours and 87,000 infantrymen with rifles in the camp, and that they have already run out of food.
-After the interrogation, the captives were all beheaded.”
-Let’s note: in fact, the entire Transylvanian military force was not more than 26,000 men but it was a huge number, nevertheless.
+“We saw our men coming out in the morning.
+Only seven of them died.
+The rest returned with a huge bounty, bringing 78 crestfallen Ghiaours with their legs bound.
+They brought them before the Sultan of Nureddin.
+Some of them were drunk, others were unconscious.
+Many of them were interrogated by interpreters (tilmaş).
+When they got the information from them that there were 200,000 Ghiaour and 87,000 infantrymen with rifles in the camp and that they had already run out of food.
+After interrogation, the prisoners were all beheaded.”

 A mounted “green” rifleman of Prince Rákóczi II 1648-1660 (by Somogyi Győző)